 - Security services

-Do you work for prime contractors?
+a) Do you work for prime contractors?

 Factoring may still be an option if you work for a prime contractor.
 However, there is one important distinction.
 While the government is the end-customer, your actual customer is the prime contractor.
 Consequently, the transaction is considered a commercial factoring transaction rather than a government factoring transaction.